NBISweden/redmine_utils/README.md

 your rstudio installation.

 #### NB!
 You might also need a conda installation on your system
-Some of the quarto-reports use R-reticulate, which apparentlywill look for a system conda installation.
-This appears to be a known bug with pixi (sigh!)
+Some of the quarto-reports use R-reticulate, which apparently will look for a system conda installation.
+This appears to be a known bug with pixi (sigh!).
+(A plan is to try to switch R-code in quarto docs to python)

 ## Content

 ### `config.yaml.dist`
-Dummy template for the user-created file *config.yaml* containing address to the Redmine API and user's API-key (available from 'My account'-page in NBIS Redmine)
+Dummy template for the user-created file `config.yaml containing address to the Redmine API and user's API-key (available from 'My account'-page in NBIS Redmine)

 ### `pixi.toml`